 - facilitate onboarding and employee training, etc.

-Supply chain management, customer relationships, enterprise resources, financial transactions – all this includes modern corporate applications.
-Enterprises spend big sums to implement mobile app functionality in their enterprise management and support.
+As organizations reach even higher stages of mobile transformation maturity, they expand their corporate applications with even more features such as supply chain management, customer relationships, enterprise resources, financial transactions, etc. Enterprises spend big sums to implement mobile app functionality in their enterprise management and support.
 These enterprise mobile applications need to be secure in order not only to protect investments, but also to provide the corporate environment with security arrangements.
 It is a well-known fact that applications are one of the main objectives of attacks, both from insiders and from the outside.

 Enterprise App Safety Gaps